JAsomart/Documentation/Exchange/Calendar-UserGuide.md

 - Although you can delete a meeting request directly from your Inbox, you should properly process the meeting request by either accepting or declining it.
 Always use the Remove from Calendar command to process meeting cancellations from your Inbox.
 Avoid processing meetings directly from the Calendar module.
 Failure to do this can result in broken event functionality, that both Microsoft and RCIT will be unable to restore, as this is no current Microsoft support in the product for this, at the time of this writing.

-- In the event where a calendar meeting becomes "orphaned" from the original organizer, you will need to recreate the event and re-invite all original participants.
+- In the event where a calendar becomes unmanagable by its original organizer, you will need to recreate the event and re-invite all original participants.
-  - Prior participants will also need to manually remove the prior version of orphaned meeting manually.
+  - Prior participants will also need to manually remove the prior version of the meeting manually.

 ### Working with recurring meetings